yashSrijan/nexmo-developer/_documentation/voice/voice-api/ncco-reference.md

 ## Conversation

-You can use the `conversation` action to create standard or moderated Conversations.
-The first person to call the virtual number assigned to the Conversation creates it.
-This action is synchronous, the Conversation lasts until the number of participants is 0.
+You can use the `conversation` action to create standard or moderated conversations.
+The first person to call the virtual number assigned to the conversation creates it.
+This action is synchronous, the conversation lasts until the number of participants is 0.

 > **Note**: you can invite up to 50 people to your Conversation.